sarath-pillai/artifactory-migrator/README.md

 - Package name matching is **case-insensitive**
 - If you specify `--pkg-version`, you **must** also specify `--package`
 - Local `.nupkg` files are deleted after successful upload to GitHub Packages
+- If you use AZURE_PACKAGE_FILTER and --package together, AZURE_PACKAGE_FILTER will be ignored.
 - The tool outputs progress and errors to the console

 ---